Microsoft 365 Business Basic 2026 UK Price (July £/user)

 - Orphaned add-ons such as standalone Power BI, Visio, or Project licences that duplicate capabilities already included in higher-tier plans.

-A thorough licence audit typically saves 10-20% on Microsoft 365 spend before the price increase even takes effect.
+A thorough licence audit typically saves 10-20% on Microsoft 365 spend — comfortably more than the July increase costs most organisations.
 Our Microsoft 365 support team runs these audits every week.

-Not every employee needs the same plan.
-Consider segmenting your workforce:
+Not everyone needs the same plan.
+Segment your people:

 - Frontline and light users (reception, warehouse, part-time staff): Business Basic or F3 plans